WordPress/gutenberg/packages/components/src/checkbox-control/README.md

 #### indeterminate

-If indeterminate is true, the checkbox will be rendered as indeterminate.
+If indeterminate is true the state of the checkbox will be indeterminate.

 -   Type: `Boolean`
 -   Required: No